-Experiential Science 11 (ES11) is an academic program with a central science theme.
+ES11 class website Experiential Science 11 (ES11) Program Application Package Additional Reference Sheets Experiential Science 11 (ES11) is an academic program with a central science theme.
 Integrating Biology, Chemistry, Geography, Phys.
-Ed., Visual Art, and Applied skills, it provides opportunities to extend the positive learning environment within and beyond the classroom and create innovative learning experiences.
+Ed., and Visual Art it provides opportunities to extend the positive learning environment within and beyond the classroom and create innovative learning experiences.
 The challenges of the ES11 program help young people to grow intellectually, physically, socially, emotionally and culturally.
 Field studies focus on science activities, resource management issues, data collection of ongoing research studies, and student projects.

 Program structure A fluid program structure provides a unique learning opportunities.
 Features include:

 · Customized, flexible timetables within the school day so that the lesson rather than the bell drive learning activities